Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 200: Trades was succesfully edited.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is logged in.
 The given trade identifier to edit does not exist.
-   :statuscode 500: Internal Rotki error.
+   :statuscode 500: Internal backend error.

 .. http:delete:: /api/(version)/trades

-   Doing a DELETE on this endpoint deletes an existing trade in Rotki's currently logged in user using the ``trade_id``.
+   Doing a DELETE on this endpoint deletes an existing trade in backend's currently logged in user using the ``trade_id``.

    **Example Request**: